Manage Shared Datasets

 Shared dataset properties, including the query, dataset parameters, default values, dataset filters, and data options such as collation and case sensitivity, are saved in the shared dataset definition.
 If you have sufficient permissions, you can view and change the definition.

 To view or change the shared dataset definition, edit the shared dataset in an application such as Report Builder in shared dataset design mode.
 After you make changes, save the shared dataset definition back to the server or site.

-Another way to view the shared dataset definition in XML is to use URL access syntax in Report Manager.
+Another way to view the shared dataset definition in XML is to use URL access syntax in the web portal.
 For example, to view the default values for each dataset parameter, you can use the following URL access command to display a shared dataset definition named DataSet1 from the report server:

 By default, the following tasks apply to operations on shared datasets.